List of The Young and the Restless characters introduced in the 1980s: Julia Newman

 Convinced the baby was Michael's, Victor kidnapped Michael and held him prisoner in the bomb shelter under the Newman Ranch.
 Victor had had it outfitted with cameras so he could observe and torture Michael by making him watch Victor and Julia making love.
 Victor fed Michael sparingly and taunted him often.
 Once, dinner even turned out to be a dead rat.
-Victor hired Paul Williams to feed Michael when he was out of town and explained to Paul that Michael was a retarded relative who was not allowed out because he was violent and delusional.
-Eventually, Julia discovered that Michael was being held hostage.
-She and Paul freed him.
+Victor hired Paul Williams to feed Michael when he was out of town and told Paul that Michael was a mentally disabled relative who was not allowed out because he was violent and delusional.
+Eventually, when Julia discovered that Michael was being held hostage, she and Paul freed him.
 When Victor intervened, they had a struggle and Julia tumbled down a flight of stairs.
-Julia was rushed to the hospital where she miscarried and Victor discovered that, despite his vasectomy, he had actually fathered Julia's baby.
+Julia was rushed to the hospital where she miscarried, and Victor learned that he had, despite his vasectomy, fathered Julia's baby.
 Soon after, Julia and Michael both left town, but not together.

-In 1982, Eve Howard ran into the now divorced Julia in Paris and heard about Lorie Brooks abandoning Victor at the altar.
+In 1982, Eve Howard ran into the now-divorced Julia in Paris and heard about Lorie Brooks abandoning Victor at the altar.
 She told Julia that she was involved with a wealthy count, Max Siebalt.
 Soon after, Eve went to Genoa City to be sure that Victor was going to continue to provide for their son, Cole Howard, and learned that Victor had put him in his will.
 Max and Eve began to scheme to get Victor's fortune, because Max was broke.
 Eve convinced Victor to hire her back as his personal assistant and, for a while, everything seemed fine.
 When Victor's manservant, Charlie, left, Eve offered to cook Victor's meals for him, lacing them with a slow-acting poison that, in small doses, could not be traced.
 Victor began to lose weight and appeared ill and, after Victor's dog ate some of his poisoned food and died, Victor became suspicious.
 Julia overheard part of their plan on the phone and warned Victor that he was in danger, but it was too late.
 Apparently not totally too late, though, because an antidote was found and Victor survived.